Ivan Bridge, BVSc

 Felicity Wade, BVSC

-Her interests away from Equine practice include riding, snowboarding, painting, and squash.
+Her interests away from Equine practice include riding, snowboarding, painting, squash, and spending time with her husband Tristan, and their young son James.

 Jeremy Bullock, BVSC

 Jeremy grew up on a sheep and beef farm in the north Waikato.
-He has spent most of his life around horses, showjumping, hunting, and comes from good racing pedigree.
-His grandfather John Bullock owned and trained two Great Northern winners; Beans Beau, and Heddawin.
+He has spent most of his life around horses, beginning with mustering on horseback and pony club, and progressing to show jumping, eventing, hunting, and riding track work on his grandfather’s Steeplechasers.

-Outside work Jeremy enjoys hunting, fishing and diving, good wine, and spending time with his wife Emma, and son Thomas.
+Outside work Jeremy enjoys everything outdoors; horse riding, hunting, fishing and diving, good food and wine, and spending time with his partner and their children.

 Ben Vosloo, BVSc, BSc